tkn-tub/IRS_Rejuvenation/README.md

 3- The optimal update period of the IRS to illuminate the MU, see Fig. 5.

-Additionally, the following files run the code described below:
+Additionally, the following files run the code as described below:

-- `Parameters.mlx`: This file evaluates all the parameters for the system model, including the position of the communication components, communication frame slots following the 802.11as standard, power, and noise levels, and the user's mobility.
+- `Parameters.mlx`: This file evaluates all the parameters for the system model, including the position of the communication components, communication frame slots following the 802.11ad standard, power, and noise levels, and the user's mobility parameters like speed and stop times.

+- `IRS_config.mlx`: This code configures the IRS to evaluate a circular illuminated area around the MU; as depicted in Fig. 3.
-- `IRS_config,mlx`: This file computes the path loss and the SNR in the link AP-IRS-MU as observed by the MU.
+This code also computes the path loss and the SNR in the link AP-IRS-MU as observed by the MU.

-- `IRS_802_11ad.mlx`: This file implements the link AP-IRS-MU and evaluates the SNR at the packet error rate (PER) at the MU position within the 802.11ad std.
+- `IRS_802_11ad.mlx`: This file implements the full communication pipeline in the link AP-IRS-MU as follows from Fig. 2.
+This code also evaluates the SNR and the packet error rate (PER) at the MU position.

 Besides, within the current directory there are the following folders:

-- Folder 802.11ad_functions: This folder contains the code to implement the communication pipeline in Fig. 2.
+- Folder 802.11ad_functions: This folder contains functions needed to implement the communication pipeline in Fig. 2.
 - Folder AoI_functios: This folder contains the code to evaluate the average peak age of information metric (PAoI).
 - Folder datasets: This folder contains mat files to store intermediate calculations for the average PAoI function.